 - “PHP IDE that actually ‘gets’ your code.”

 That’s what PhpStorm is for developers.

 Maybe you have already read a lot on the topic.
 But we gathered our real experience and aggregated it into this post for you.
 Below are key tips and tricks for configuring PhpStorm for your easy and enjoyable developments in Magento 2.

 Use Static Code Analysis

-Magento 2 includes ready-made set of rules and standards for Code Sniffer (phpcs) and PHP Mess Detector (phpmd).
+Magento 2 includes a ready-made set of rules and standards for Code Sniffer (phpcs) and PHP Mess Detector (phpmd).

-Use these tools to validate code against Magento 2 standards without even running.
+Use these tools to validate code against Magento 2 coding standards without even running.
 Results you get:

 - high validation speed